riot/riot.github.io/api/index.md

 - "update" – right before the tag is updated. allows recalculation of context data before the UI expressions are updated.
 - "updated" – right after the tag is updated. allows do some work with updated DOM
+- "before-mount" – right before tag is mounted on the page
 - "mount" – right after tag is mounted on the page
+- "before-unmount" – before the tag is removed from the page
 - "unmount" – after the tag is removed from the page

 For example: